-New England is home to some of the finest educational establishments in the United States, and the world.
-Four of the country’s Ivy League schools are found here, Harvard, Yale, Dartmouth and Brown.
-There are hundreds of excellent schools, colleges and universities so education and research are also big employers.
+Major industries in this corner of the country include real estate, tourism, energy, employment by the State, tax, construction, architecture, manufacturing, agriculture and exports – Portland in Maine is the largest sea port in New England.
+Moreover, New England is home to some of the finest educational establishments in the United States, and the world.
+Four of the country’s Ivy League schools are here, Harvard, Yale, Dartmouth and Brown.
+As there are so many excellent schools, colleges and universities, education and research are also big employers in the region.

 Hanover, New Hampshire